nlawz/supastart/README.md

-# Taxonomy
+# Taxonomy + Supabase

-An open source application built using the new router, server components and everything new in Next.js 13.
+A clone of @shadcn's open source application built using the new router, server components, and everything new in Next.js 13, but with Supabase as the backend/auth solution.
+This project will be kept up to date with the main project as an alternative option to PlanetScale/Next Auth.
+The below is the README from the main project.

 > **Warning**
 > This app is a work in progress.
 I'm building this in public.
 You can follow the progress on Twitter [@shadcn](https://twitter.com/shadcn).